 The Take Away

-The take away here seems to be that adding good healthy fats to our diet from olive oil and nuts is only good for the ticker.
+The take away here: adding good, healthy fats to our diet from olive oil and nuts is incredibly beneficial for the ticker.
+Enjoy!